 "False god!
 Thisis the end!
 The final turn of your wheel!"

-Badass Cape: His iconic attire for the series as picture involves a sash with his clan emblem round over his chest and draping over the shoulder.
+Badass Cape: His iconic attire for the series as pictured involves a sash with his clan emblem round over his chest and draping over the shoulder.

 Like a Badass out of Hell: Pseudo-invoking of Type II in Blood Omen, when he's shown trapped in a Hell dimension until Mortanius ropes him into service.
-Invokes a Type I in Defiance when he's banished to the dimension of the Hylden, which conveniently looks like the same place as he was sent in Blood Omen.
+Invokes a Type I in Defiance when he's banished to the dimension of the Hylden, which conveniently looks like the same place as he was sent in Blood Omen, and he fights his way out.

 The Chessmaster: Very much so.
 Spending centuries with access to a time machine certainly helps him predict and plan the various results he wants, but even so, Kain is damn good at this.